Updated on: Sep 21st, 2023 | 10 mins read

 Disclaimer: Interest rates are subject to change in accordance with the prevailing repo rate and the bank’s policy.

 The rates mentioned in the table are as per the update received on August 8, 2022.
-It is prudent to note that the offered fixed deposit rate is subject to variation on account of numerous factors like the repo rate, amount deposited etc.
+The offered fixed deposit rate is subject to variation due to numerous factors like the repo rate, the amount deposited, etc.

-For instance, HDFC Bank offers a slightly higher rate of interest for deposits amounting to over 2 crores.
+For instance, HDFC Bank offers a slightly higher interest rate for deposits over 2 crores.

-The interest rate offered at the time of opening of your fixed deposit account, remains constant throughout the tenure of deposit i.e the interest rate is fixed from the onset to withdrawal.
-The long-term deposit rates as aforementioned change from time to time, but the revised rates are applicable only to new accounts.
+The interest rate offered at the time of opening your fixed deposit account remains constant throughout the tenure of the deposit, i.e. the interest rate is fixed from the investment until withdrawal.
+The long-term deposit rates, as mentioned above, change from time to time, but the revised rates apply only to new accounts.

 Below are some of the advantages of long-term FDs: